Updated April 21, 2021

 Use of Face Coverings on Campus

-All individuals overage age 2 must wear face coverings indoors and outdoors while on the UMass Amherst campus.
+Everyone over age two must wear face coverings indoors and outdoors while on the UMass Amherst campus.

 Health Smart Behaviors